fpmi-hci/proekt13-wall/README.md

 * a repo for the Android app: https://github.com/fpmi-hci/proekt13-mobile-wall

 ## 🔽 How to install
-* Open the web application here (a link will appear later)
+* You don't need to install the web application, just use it.
-* Or download the Android app here (a link will appear later)
+* To install the Android app you need to download the apk file and run it.

 ## 📜 How to use
-*To be updated...*
+* To use our app you need only to create an account and track your coffee!

 ## 👫 Contributors
 * **Ekaterina Vroublevskaia** - Project Manager, .NET and Angular Developer.